ymolists/website/src/routes/blog/github-flow.md

 Once we have the setup, we run builds and test suites.
 Those processes are usually an excellent reason to grab a coffee because it is blocking our machine.
 Wouldn’t it be nice to push such workload to the cloud, where it not only runs faster but can easily be parallelized?
 Your computer stays calm and cool, and you still can have your coffee if you want.

 In this article, I will walk you through an automated, cloud-based development workflow.
 [Gitpod](https://gitpod.io) is based on Kubernetes, GitHub, and the new Eclipse Theia project — a VS Code-like IDE that runs in modern browsers.
-You can think of it as an online IDE with deep GitHub integration (and soon other platforms), providing fully-featured development environments with a single click for any GitHub project, issue, branch or pull request.
+You can think of it as an online IDE with deep GitHub integration (and soon other platforms), providing fully-featured developer environments with a single click for any GitHub project, issue, branch or pull request.

 **Automation**